Therm-a-Rest Vesper 32 Review

 The Vesper does well but not in a ton of situations.
 It's really more of a summer quilt, where the nights won't dip down below about 40°.
 We wouldn't be too thrilled about taking this out for nights around freezing, although you could probably make it work if motivated.
 However, this probably wouldn't be our first choice for a trip with really variable conditions or longer trips like a through hike.

 The Vesper 32 is a mixed bag when it comes to features.
 The pad attachment system was easy to use, but it would have been better if it came with two Synergylink Connectors, as there are two places to attach them.
 They also can't be cinched for chillier nights.
 Also, the snap on the back of the collar came undone occasionally during the night.

 The draft collar and drawstring work pretty well and stayed put all night, and the hydrophobic down is a nice touch.
 We liked that it came with a compression stuff sack, but it felt really flimsy and we could hear the stitching pop a bit when we tightened it down.

-At $350 the price is midrange in the review.
+The price is midrange in the review.
 For its price, it's a pretty good deal for the weight savings, at the cost of some warmth.
-We think it's hard to beat the two Best Buy award winners Hammock Gear Burrow Econ and the Enlightened Equipment Revelation for value, but if weight savings is an absolute must, the Vesper might be worth looking into.
+We think it's hard to beat the two Best Buy Award winners Hammock Gear Burrow Econ and the Enlightened Equipment Revelation for value, but if weight savings is an absolute must, the Vesper might be worth looking into.

 There's a lot of good things about the Therm-a-Rest Vesper 32.
 It's really light, and we liked the differential fill with hydrophobic down.
 We wish it was a little warmer (or better labeled), and a few minor design tweaks would have raised the score.
 Still, if your main concern is weight and you're looking for a summer quilt, the Vesper is a pretty good option.